Short Itinerary

 Yes, you have to get your original passport and it is very important and it have to be the same passport number that you sent to us at book time, and also train ticket, other entrances and reservations Will have the same document.
 The rangers will check when you enter Machu Picchu.
 The train company will also check your passport before to board you’re the train.

-WHAT HAPPENS IF I AM UNABLE TO FINISH THE TREK?
+WHAT IS THE PROCEDURE IF I AM UNABLE TO COMPLETE THE TRAIL?

 If you’re happy with the services provided, a tip though not compulsory is appreciated.
 While it may not be customary in your country, it’s of great significance for the people who will take care of you during the tour.